subratcall/msdataworkshop/README.md

         - Download the regional wallet (connection info) and note the wallet password (this is optional depending on setup - todo elaborate)

 Task 2 (Use cloud Shell to access OKE cluster and create `msdataworkshop` namespace)
+        - Note that cloud shell will timeout if inactive for more than 20 minutes and environment variables, etc. will need to be reset/re-exported
         - Enter cloud shell and issue command to export kubeconfig for the OKE cluster created
         - Related blog with quick instructions here: https://blogs.oracle.com/cloud-infrastructure/announcing-oracle-cloud-shell
         - Verify OKE access using command such as `kubectl get pods --all-namespaces`